 The Saatchi Gallery is specifically geared towards introducing a younger audience of art students and enthusiasts to work at the cutting edge of contemporary art.
 The facilities - at the Gallery, via the website and in the Gallery classroom for schools - endeavor to ensure that teachers receive the best on-site and outreach support possible for their students.

 Our Teachersâ Evenings offer a private view of the current exhibition with a curatorial tour and a drink.
 The evenings are a fantastic opportunity to become familiar with our exhibitions and obtain ideas for your own teaching.
-You can also find out more about our education programme and how we can tailor talks and workshops to suit your groups.
+You can also find out more about our education programme, and how we can tailor talks and workshops to suit different groups and learner needs.

-Our next Teachersâ Evening will be for the exhibition Iconoclasts: Art Out of the Mainstream.
-The date is to be confirmed, please check back here or email firstname.lastname@example.org to be added to the education mailing list.
+Our next Teachersâ Evening will be on Tuesday 3rd October, for the exhibition Iconoclasts: Art Out of the Mainstream.
+The evening will run from 6:30pm-8:30pm, with a guided tour commencing at 7pm.
+Please email firstname.lastname@example.org to book a place.

 ADMISSION TO THE GALLERY IS FREE